WDI-SEA/orientation-notes/01-workflow/github/readme.md

 ![](http://res.cloudinary.com/briezh/image/upload/v1531169741/Screen_Shot_2018-07-09_at_1.55.16_PM_kb0fuq.png)

-Once you have this link copied, go to your terminal and type the following command
+Once you have this link copied, you can go to your terminal and type the following command in order to start the clone process:

 ```bash
 git clone THE_LINK_YOU_COPIED